nrdg/afq/docs/bibliography/diffusion-mri.md

 # Resources for learning the basics of diffusion MRI

-## Here as some readings to introduuce the field
+## Here are some readings to introduuce the field

 **A great overview of the field:**